 With that in mind, take another look at the parameters for the Baz Analytics tag.

-• Measurement ID, id: Because it is not automatically collected, it is a clear example of a value that should be entered by the user when configuring the tag.
+: Because it is not automatically collected, it is a clear example of a value that should be entered by the user when configuring the tag. - Event name,

-• Event name, en: As mentioned above, the event name can always be taken directly from the event_name parameter.
-However, because its value is user-defined, it's a good idea to offer the ability to override the name if needed.
+parameter.
+However, because its value is user-defined, it's a good idea to offer the ability to override the name if needed. - Page URL,

-• Page URL, l: This value can be taken from the page_location parameter, which is automatically collected by the Google Analytics GA4 browser tag on every event.
-Therefore, you should not require the user to enter a value manually.
+parameter, which is automatically collected by the Google Analytics GA4 browser tag on every event.
+Therefore, you should not require the user to enter a value manually. - User ID,

 Once you're done setting up the tag configuration, it should look something like this: